 Our revenues and expenses for our hotel property are subject to seasonality during the year.
 Generally, our hotel revenues are greater in the first and second quarters than the third and fourth quarters.
 This seasonality can be expected to cause quarterly fluctuations in revenues, segment net operating income, net income and cash provided by operating activities.
-Additionally, our operating results have been and will be adversely affected by the continued effects of the novel coronavirus ("COVID-19") and renovations of the guest rooms, food and beverage amenities, public areas, meeting rooms and other amenities at our hotel (which renovations were suspended in March 2020 but may be resumed in 2021), as well as the temporary closure of the nearby Sacramento Convention Center until its expected reopening in early 2021.
+Additionally, our operating results have been and are expected to continue to be adversely affected by the effects of the novel coronavirus ("COVID-19").
 In addition, the hotel industry is cyclical and demand generally follows, on a lagged basis, key macroeconomic factors.